Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you’re familiar with many Hollywood movies, you’ll be all too familiar with a scene with the power goes out and then the cast sits around waiting for the backup power to turn on.
 Have you ever wondered how exactly those systems work?

 That action is controlled through what is referred to as a transfer switch.
 These devices are installed into an electrical system and function to bring power from one source when the other fails.
-Many people choose to install power switches connected to their generators so they can turn on the generator and use it for power should anything unfortunate occur with their main power supply.
+Many people choose to install transfer switches connected to their generators so they can turn on the generator power to power anything.
+It is always important to choose the best transfer switch and at the same time it is important to use a generator transfer switch.

 Looking to get a transfer switch?
-See what most people are buying:
+See transfer switches that most people are buying:

 - Connecticut Manual Transfer Switch : Check It Out